 Skip to content

-Make MP3 files smaller on Windows with FFmpeg.
-Lower bitrate for email and portal limits.
+Compress MP3 on Windows with GetCompress, FFmpeg, or AAC export.
+Lower bitrate or switch to M4A for email and portal limits.

 By Petr Samokhin

 SharePoint rejects the MP3 even though the format is allowed.
 The file is 18 MB because it was exported at 256 kbps stereo for a one-hour training.
-Compress MP3 on Windows means re-encoding at a lower bitrate, switching to mono for voice, or trimming dead air before encode.
-Start from the best master you have; stacking lossy passes on the same MP3 makes speech muddy fast.
+Compressing MP3 on Windows means re-encoding at a lower bitrate, switching to mono for voice, or trimming dead air before encode.
+Start from the best master you have.

 winget install --id Gyan.FFmpeg -e